 Who Are You?: The Kid’s Guide to Gender Identity by Brook Pessin-Whedbee

 This book illustrates how we experience gender.
-Included is an interactive three-layered wheel that further demonstrates the differences between our bodies, gender expressions, and gender identity.
+An interactive three-layered wheel further demonstrates the differences between our bodies, gender expressions, and gender identity.

 She/He/They/Them: Understanding Gender Identity by Rebecca Stanborough